1,500 poor households to get technology boost

 The data gathered from the pilot will inform Flow on steps to widen the project.

-“The pilot will be rolling out in days,” stated Stephen Price, vice president and general manager at Flow Jamaica, at the launch on Wednesday at the Jamaica Pegasus Hotel in New Kingston.
+“The pilot will be rolling out in days,” stated Stephen Price, Flow Jamaica country manager, at the launch on Wednesday at the Jamaica Pegasus Hotel in New Kingston.

 The households will receive devices, particularly a HP laptop, Internet connectivity and digital skills training.

-Educational entities OneonOne Limited, an online platform, and the Caribbean School of Data, with its implementing partner Mona School of Business, will provide the training.
+Educational entities OneonOne Limited, an online platform, and the Caribbean School of Data, with its implementing partner Mona School of Management and Business, will provide the training.

-“From a cost perspective we are sharing the partnership in terms of education fees and digital literacy fees,” said Price in the question-and-answer session.
+“From a cost perspective, we are sharing the partnership in terms of education fees and digital literacy fees,” said Price in a question-and-answer session.

-Since the COVID-19 pandemic, the Government issued some 40,000 laptops to students as a means of allowing them to conduct classes remotely.
+Since the COVID-19 pandemic, the Government has issued some 40,000 laptops to students to facilitate online learning to counter the disruption to face-to-face learning and reduce the spread of the virus.

-The Flow project, called Jump, aims to hone in on vulnerable households that are likely to continue to fall behind in connectivity and education.
+The Flow project, called Jump, aims to build on the Government’s thrust by targeting vulnerable households that are likely to continue to fall behind in connectivity and education.

-Price said that overtime he expects it to increase graduation rates, jobs, financial inclusion and overall economic growth.
+Price said that overtime, the initiative will positively impact graduation rates, jobs, financial inclusion and overall economic growth.

-“Jump is our new programme to bridge the digital divide,” he said and later explained about measuring the uptake and usage of the devices.

 The 1,500 households will be chosen from a list under the Government’s Programme of Advancement Through Health and Education (PATH) programme.